volterraedge/terraform-provider-volterra/docs/resources/volterra_advertise_policy.md

 ### Use System Defaults

-Volterra will try to fetch OCSPResponse with sha256 and sha1 as HashAlgorithm, in that order..
+F5XC will try to fetch OCSPResponse with sha256 and sha1 as HashAlgorithm, in that order..

 ### Validation Params